 Kimberly practices in the areas of municipal, open government, water, and environmental law, among others.
-She earned her J.D. from Texas Tech University School of Law, where she received numerous awards and recognition for both academic performance and extracurricular involvement.
-Prior to attending Texas Tech, Kimberly received her undergraduate degree from Texas A&M University.
+She graduated summa cum laude from Texas Tech University School of Law, where she served on the editorial board of the Law Review, was a member of the Board of Barristers, and was selected for the Order of the Coif.
+Prior to attending law school, Kimberly earned her undergraduate degree from Texas A&M University.

-In addition to her work for Bickerstaff, Kimberly has interned for Chairman Ralph M. Hall of the House Committee on Science, Space, and Technology; clerked for Judge Reed O’Connor of the U.S. District Court for the Northern District of Texas; and served as a State Bar of Texas Environmental and Natural Resources Section Intern at the Texas Parks and Wildlife Department.
+In addition to her work for Bickerstaff, Kimberly has interned for Judge Reed O’Connor of the U.S. District Court for the Northern District of Texas; served as a State Bar of Texas Environmental and Natural Resources Section Intern at the Texas Parks and Wildlife Department; and interned for Chairman Ralph M. Hall of the House Committee on Science, Space, and Technology.

 Paxton v.
 City of Dallas: Summary of Oral Arguments, September 2016